-This Protocol describes how the University typically responds to reports of Title IX violations involving students.
+This Protocol describes how the University typically responds to reports of Sexual Misconduct involving students.
 It also:

-- Provides guidance for students who have been impacted by a Title IX violation. - Outlines the University's student disciplinary response to alleged violations. - Identifies the relevant places within the University responsible for the Protocol and programs associated with it.
+- Provides guidance for students who have been impacted by Sexual Misconduct. - Outlines the University's student disciplinary response to alleged Sexual Misconduct - Identifies individuals that are available to provide support - Identifies the individuals responsible for the Protocol - Provides information on available support programs within the University

-In reports where the complainant and the respondent do not share the same status at the University (e.g., one party is a student and one party is a faculty member) the following guidelines apply:
+When the complainant and the respondent do not share the same status at the University (e.g., one party is a student and one party is a faculty member) the following guidelines apply: